§ ALGORITHMS

 G{next_shape empty?}

-H[Done:<br/>emit accumulated rings<br/>per selected pattern mode]
+H[Done:<br/>emit accumulated fronts<br/>per selected pattern mode]

 I[next_area = area of next_shape]